Optimization of a cosmic muon tomography scanner for cargo border control inspection: GEANT4 Study of Hodoscope Positioning

 In both directions the number of muons of interest increase as the gaps increase, this is purely because the hodoscopes as an ensemble now cover a larger volume within the total simulation world and hence more of the muons are likely to intercept at least one hodoscope.
-However, the number of PoCA points, and specifically those in the cargo, reduce due to the gaps that are created in the regions closest to the cargo itself.
+However, the number of PoCA points, and specifically those in the cargo, decreases due to the gaps that are created in the regions closest to the cargo itself.
 There is a subsequent reduction in the number of muons that intercept hodoscopes before and after the container and pass through the cargo.
 The reduction in useful PoCA points per muon will mean that a longer exposure time is required in order to achieve the same level of sensitivity.\\

 There is no visible change in the standard deviation of the angular difference metric, so the angular resolution does not improve.
 There is a small increase in the mean when going to the largest gaps.
-This is likely due to the reduced available phase space in the scattering angle created by the gaps.
-Moderate angles will not be measurable in these scenarios due to muons passing through the gaps between the hodoscopes.\\
+This is likely due to the reduced available phase space in the scattering angle created by the gaps.\\

-FIG.~\ref{fig:z_gaps} shows the variation in efficiency and angular resolution metrics as a function of the vertical spacing between the hodoscope plates in $z$.
+Fig.~\ref{fig:z_gaps} shows the variation in efficiency and angular resolution metrics as a function of the vertical spacing between the hodoscope plates in $z$.
 The nominal gap between the plates is 10\,cm.
 As with the $x$ variations, the number of interesting muons increases as the total scanner volume increases with larger spacing.
-The number of PoCA points slightly reduces.
+The number of PoCA points slightly decreases.
 This occurs because the probability of the muon hitting enough plates to ensure track reconstruction before and after the cargo decreases, but the effect is very minimal.
 The angular resolution on the other hand is dramatically impacted by the widening of the vertical spacing.
 By increasing the spacing both the standard deviation and mean parameters reduce significantly before beginning to flatten out.
 As the distance between the two or three detection points increases the positional resolution of each plate has a smaller impact on the reconstructed angle, hence improving the angular resolution.
 The reduction in the mean occurs due to the asymmetry of the distribution.
 As the resolution improves the asymmetry is naturally reduced in magnitude.\\